telerik/kendo-ui-core/docs/web/grid/introduction.md

 * no special characters
 * the first character should be a letter

+If the Grid is created from a <table>, but the widget dataSource is configured to use a transport and remote operations, a remote request will be made for the initial Grid state, eventhough the <table> may already be populated.
+This behavior is by design and cannot be avoided, except when using the Grid's MVC wrapper.

 When creating the Grid from an existing table, the following **column** settings can be defined via HTML attributes:

 * data field names via `data-field` attributes